To Bridge The Gap Between You And The Professionals

 Geoseph grew up in the Italian community of Woodbridge, Ontario, where quality craftsmanship, Southern Italian food, and the spirit of sharing surrounded him.
 From this grew his belief that chocolate should unite beautiful flavour with skillful craftsmanship; something worth sharing.

-His childhood love for animals, art, and food have been the triad of passions that continue to direct his life.
-It felt only natural for him to study both Biology, Zoology, and Fine Arts at the University of Toronto, where he received his Bachelor of Science.
-Upon graduating, his love for food took him to George Brown College, where he honed in on his skills in the Pastry Arts Program.
-It was here where he came across a job posting for a chocolate sommelier, and after taking on the position in 2007, he has become forever dedicated to chocolate.
+His lifelong passions of animals, art, and food steered him to study Biology, Zoology, and Fine Arts at the University of Toronto, where he received his Bachelor of Science.
+Upon graduating, his passion for food drew him toward George Brown College, where he honed in on his skills in the Pastry Arts Program.
+It was here where he came across a job posting for a chocolate sommelier, and after taking on the position in 2007, he has been forever dedicated to chocolate.

-He has worked for top and internationally acclaimed chocolateries, winning national and international awards for his chocolates he designed and created there.
-He has left a legacy of passion and inspiration wherever he has worked (including Toronto, Vancouver, & New Zealand), creating recipes, inventing techniques, and improving the standard of quality.
+For over a decade, he has worked for top and internationally acclaimed chocolateries, winning national and international awards for his chocolates he designed and created.
+He’s left a legacy of passion and inspiration wherever he has worked including Toronto, Vancouver, & New Zealand.
+He has developed his own chocolate education curriculum, professional level workshops, and bean to bar club, all built upon current research he sources himself.

-Geoseph works in Vancouver as a chocolatier, constantly thinking up new and exciting ways to create, share, and teach all things chocolate.
-As well, much of his time is spent focused on his Chocolate Workshops, researching & helping others become confident and informed chocolate consumers!
+Geoseph works in Vancouver as a chocolatier & chocolate educator, constantly thinking up new and exciting ways to create, share, and teach all things chocolate.

-Outside of this realm, his time revolves around his triad of passions: nature, art, and food.
-Activities include hiking and paddleboarding, crafting and designing, and experimenting in the kitchen.
-This multipotentialite has also worked in the balloon industry, herpetology, school administration, as a baker, and even in a guppy behaviour lab.
-However, chocolate continues to be at the forefront, satisfying all his passions.
+Outside this realm, his time revolves around paddleboarding, crafting, and reading.
+This multipotentialite has also worked in the balloon industry, herpetology, crisis centres, and even in a guppy behaviour lab.

 In The Media